jacobh49/wgcf-warp/README.md

 2. Wait for the webpage to load, then click `Run` at the top of the screen.

+3. Press `1` if you have a Warp+ license key.
+Press `2` to get one.

-3. Hit `Enter` to agree to the Terms of Service when prompted.
+4. Hit `Enter` to agree to the Terms of Service when prompted.

-4. Paste in license when prompted.
+5. Paste in license if prompted.

-5. Download wgcf-profile.conf and import into WireGuard when finished.
+6. Download wgcf-profile.conf and import into WireGuard when finished.
 ## Method 2: Github Codespaces

 ### Create a Codespace